-- Teachers to know their pupils and their learning needs well - Pupils to be happy and secure, and able to experience a sense of achievement every day - The curriculum to be ambitious - Teachers plan and deliver well planned lessons - All staff to explicitly teach attitudes to learning - Use of positive framing - · Recognition of achievement in all senses and reward - A culture of high expectation - That everyone is included, and all needs are met - That the environment is well organised, inviting and stimulating - Behaviour standards to be high, with any inappropriate behaviour being dealt with effectively - Routines are simple and consistently used
+- Teachers to know their pupils and their learning needs well - Pupils to be happy and secure, and able to experience a sense of achievement every day - The curriculum to be ambitious - Teachers plan and deliver well planned lessons - All staff to explicitly teach attitudes to learning - Use of positive framing - Recognition of achievement in all senses and reward - A culture of high expectation - That everyone is included, and all needs are met - That the environment is well organised, inviting and stimulating - Behaviour standards to be high, with any inappropriate behaviour being dealt with effectively - Routines are simple and consistently used

 It is, however, not just about behaviour in our classrooms.
-We expect positive behaviour at all points of the school day.
-For behaviour outside of lessons, we expect all learners to:
+We expect positive and appropriate behaviour at all times.
+We expect all pupils to :

-- Be proud to be part of their community and treat everyone with respect - Be courteous and respectful - Engage positively with everyone within the academy community - Walk calmly but purposefully around the academy following the movement structures that have implemented, respecting other people's physical space - Talk politely using developed language and not shout out - Actively engage with staff and visitors- good morning and good afternoon is the standard response that should be expected
+- Be proud to be part of their community and treat everyone with respect - Be courteous and respectful

+- Engage positively with everyone within the academy community - Walk calmly but purposefully around the academy following the movement structures that have implemented, respecting other people's physical space - Talk politely using developed language and not shout out - Actively engage with staff and visitors- good morning and good afternoon is the standard response that should be expected